nushell/nushell/docs/How_To_Coloring_and_Theming.md

 ## `FlatShape` values

-As mentioned above, `flatshape` is a term used to indicate the sytax coloring. (get better words from jt)
+As mentioned above, `flatshape` is a term used to indicate the sytax coloring.

 Here's the current list of flat shapes.